SoftUni-Internal/interactive-content/EN/00-Exam/03-Problem-04.md

 [task-description]

 # Description
-The weather is getting warmer and all clubs are launching promising offers.
+The weather is getting warmer and all clubs are launching promotional offers.

 Create a program that calculates the profit of a club for the evening and checks whether it reaches a certain goal or not.
 Keep in mind that **the price for a cocktail is its name's length**.